nickbrandt/GitLab/doc/channel.md

 error response, or the details of the terminal change, it will terminate the websocket session.

-## Workhorse to Terminal
+## Workhorse to the WebSocket server

-In GitLab, environments may have a deployment service (e.g., `KubernetesService`) associated with them.
-This service knows where the terminals for an environment may be found, and these details are returned to Workhorse by GitLab.
+In GitLab, environments or CI jobs may have a deployment service (e.g., `KubernetesService`) associated with them.
+This service knows where the terminals or the service for an environment may be found, and these details are returned to Workhorse by GitLab.

 These URLs are *also* WebSocket URLs, and GitLab tells Workhorse